Tip #741: Unity as a Principle of Influence

 “There is a certain type of unity-of identity- that … leads to more acceptance, cooperation, liking, help, trust, and, consequently, assent.”
 Robert Cialdini

-In Robert Cialdini’s book, Influence, he identified six universal principles that generate instant influence: reciprocation, liking, social proof, authority, scarcity and consistency.
 If someone does something for us, we naturally want to return the favor (reciprocation).
 If we like someone, we are more likely to do what they ask (liking).
 We’ll happily follow what a respected group does or tells us to do (social proof).
-We are easily influenced by experts or other authority figures (authority).
+Experts or other authority figures (authority) easily influence us.
 If something is scarce, we perceive it has higher value and want it more (scarcity).
 And, if we make even a minor commitment, we feel obligated to act in accordance with it (consistency).

 In his latest book, Pre-Suasion, Cialdini identifies a seventh universal principle of influence that he labels “unity.”
 He notes that “relationships not only intensify a willingness to help but also cause it.”

-The experience of unity is not about simple similarities…It’s about shared identities.
-It’s about the categories that individuals use to define themselves and their groups, such as race, ethnicity, nationality, and family, as well as political and religious affiliations.
 A key characteristic of these categories is that their members tend to feel at one with, merged with, the others.
 They are the categories in which the conduct of one member influences the self-esteem of other members.
 Put simply, we is the shared me.”

 This happens because both the concept of self and the concept of close others emerge from the same brain circuitry.